Waste to Wealth Internships (DC Office)

 The Institute for Local Self-Reliance seeks qualified college and university students or graduates for academic year and summer internships to work on its Waste to Wealth Program.
 Course credit may be available with approval from an academic department.

-- Composting Makes $en$e: We are looking for one or more interns document model composting activities and policies around the country, and assist with regional efforts to expand composting and raise awareness of the benefits.
+- Composting for Community: We are looking for one or more interns to document model composting activities and policies around the country, and assist with regional efforts to expand composting and raise awareness of the benefits. (contact Linda Bilsens)

 Qualifications: Graduate or undergraduate students [post junior year (summer) and seniors preferred].
 Interest, knowledge, or experience in environmental, economic development issues.

 Skills: Strong computer experience (Macintosh environment).
 MS Word, spreadsheets, databases.
 Website skills and desktop publishing a plus.
 Excellent writing and communications skills.
 Ability to work independently and meet deadlines.

 Academic year interns: Semester term, minimum 10 hours/week.

 Summer interns: Minimum term 2 months, 20 hours/week.